 Currently, proof of a Covid vaccination or negative test documentation (within 72 hours) will be required to fly to Turkey and enter Greece.
 You may check our Student Manual for the most recent information about Covid requirements, and we will provide updates as needed.
 No additional vaccines are required to visit Turkey or Greece.

 Please see the packing list in our Student Manual to prepare for your trip.

 You do not need to know how to sail before starting your voyage!
 The sailing experience will put you in touch with first century sea travel, but the sailing crew will manage control of the boat.
 See our Student Manual for more details about sea travel during this program.

 For information about air travel and Turkey visas, please review our Student Manual.

 The waters of the Mediterranean are usually stable during this time of the year, so sea sickness is rare.
 However, if you are susceptible to motion sickness, we recommend bringing medication for the journey as a precaution.

-The total program cost is $4700, which includes all lodging, tips, instructors, guides, lectures, transfers, and three meals a day (with few exceptions during independent recreational times).
+Approximate program costs can be found on our Tuition & Fees page.
+The total program cost includes all lodging, tips, instructors, guides, lectures, transfers, and three meals a day (with few exceptions during independent recreational times).
 Upon acceptance, full program payment must be completed to reserve your place in this program.